gerbear-rgb/2048-game/README.md

 it has a system that checks if you win or lose

 the controls are listed when you start the game.

+run the file in your python code editor to play (run 2048.py logic.py is just a bunch of functions that 2048.py uses to make the game work)